NY State Approved Indicates the status of NY State approval and if the test is orderable for NY State clients.

 The incidence of type 1 ranges from 1 in 20,000 to 1 in 200,000 in the general population, but is much more frequent among Ashkenazi Jews with an incidence between 1 in 400 and 1 in 900.
 Types 2 and 3 both have an incidence of approximately 1 in 100,000 in the general population.

 A diagnostic workup for Gaucher disease may demonstrate the characteristic finding of "Gaucher cells" on bone marrow examination.
-Reduced or absent enzyme activity of acid beta-glucosidase in leukocytes, blood spots, or fibroblasts can confirm a diagnosis.
+Reduced or absent enzyme activity of acid beta-glucosidase is diagnostic.
 A targeted mutation panel may allow for detection of disease-causing mutations in affected patients (GAUW/81235 Gaucher Disease, Mutation Analysis, GBA).
 In addition, full sequencing of the GBA gene allows for detection of disease-causing mutations in affected patients in whom a targeted mutation panel identifies only a single mutation.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.